rexcoleman/TensorFlow-Decision-Forest-Titanic/README.md

 ### 4.3 Impact of Each Hyperparameter on Model Performance

-The impact of each hyperparameter on model performance was assessed by evaluating the accuracy and loss metrics for different configurations:
+The impact of each hyperparameter on model performance was assessed by evaluating the accuracy and loss metrics for different configurations.
+Here’s a detailed explanation using the Titanic dataset as an example:

-- **min_examples**: A higher value can reduce overfitting but may miss finer patterns in the data.
+- **min_examples**: This parameter specifies the minimum number of samples required to make a split in a decision tree.
+For the Titanic dataset, a higher value (e.g., 10) ensures that splits are made only when there is sufficient data, reducing the risk of overfitting but potentially missing finer patterns in the data.

-- **categorical_algorithm**: The choice between "CART" and "RANDOM" affects how categorical features are handled, influencing model complexity and performance.
+- **categorical_algorithm**: This determines how categorical features are handled.
+Options like "CART" and "RANDOM" use different strategies for splitting based on categorical variables.
+For instance, "CART" might treat the 'Embarked' feature differently than "RANDOM," impacting how the model learns from categorical data.

-- **growing_strategy**: "LOCAL" strategy focuses on depth, while "BEST_FIRST_GLOBAL" focuses on node count, both impacting the model's ability to generalize.
+- **growing_strategy**: Defines how the decision tree is grown.
+"LOCAL" strategy focuses on controlling tree depth, while "BEST_FIRST_GLOBAL" focuses on the number of nodes.
+For example, using "BEST_FIRST_GLOBAL" with the Titanic dataset could result in more complex trees that better capture interactions between features like 'Age' and 'Fare'.
-    - **max_depth**: Deeper trees can capture more complex patterns but are prone to overfitting.
+    - **max_depth**: Maximum depth of the tree.
+Deeper trees can capture more complex patterns.
+In the Titanic dataset, a max depth of 8 might capture interactions between passenger class, age, and survival, but also risks overfitting.
-    - **max_num_nodes**: More nodes allow for finer decision boundaries but increase model complexity.
+    - **max_num_nodes**: Maximum number of nodes in the tree.
+More nodes allow for finer decision boundaries.
+Setting this to 64 might enable the model to better distinguish between different groups of passengers.

-- **shrinkage**: Controls the learning rate; lower values prevent overfitting but may require more iterations.
+- **shrinkage**: Also known as the learning rate, this controls the contribution of each tree to the final model.
+Lower values like 0.02 prevent overfitting by slowing down learning.
+For the Titanic dataset, this means each tree has a smaller impact, requiring more trees to achieve good performance but improving generalization.

-- **num_candidate_attributes_ratio**: A higher ratio can improve performance by considering more features but increases computation.
+- **num_candidate_attributes_ratio**: Ratio of features considered for splitting at each node.
+A higher ratio (e.g., 0.9) considers more features, potentially improving performance but increasing computation.
+For the Titanic dataset, this could mean considering almost all features like 'Sex', 'Age', 'Pclass', 'Fare' at each split.

-- **split_axis**: Different strategies for splitting can capture different types of feature interactions.
+- **split_axis**: Strategy for splitting nodes.
+"AXIS_ALIGNED" considers splits along individual feature axes, while "SPARSE_OBLIQUE" can consider combinations of features.
+For instance, "SPARSE_OBLIQUE" might create splits based on a combination of 'Age' and 'Fare', capturing more complex patterns in the Titanic dataset.
-    - **sparse_oblique_normalization**: Impacts the normalization technique used for oblique splits.
+    - **sparse_oblique_normalization**: Normalization method for oblique splits.
+"STANDARD_DEVIATION" normalizes features based on their standard deviation.
+This could help in handling features with different scales like 'Fare' and 'Age'.
-    - **sparse_oblique_weights**: Determines whether weights are binary or continuous.
+    - **sparse_oblique_weights**: Determines whether weights are binary or continuous for oblique splits.
+"CONTINUOUS" allows for more nuanced splits.
-    - **sparse_oblique_num_projections_exponent**: Affects the number of projections considered for sparse oblique splits.
+    - **sparse_oblique_num_projections_exponent**: Exponent controlling the number of projections considered for sparse oblique splits.
+Higher values (e.g., 1.5) allow for more complex interactions between features.

 ### 4.4 Final Hyperparameter Settings Used